 - Showcase your side project at Git Commit Show

 Wealth, Skills, Wisdom, Network

-    Working on a full-time job allows you to work on a business/tech problem for a longer period which helps you build a better understanding of the specific problem or industry.
+Working on a full-time job allows you to work on a business/tech problem for a longer period which helps you build a better understanding of the specific problem or the industry.
 As you work with your colleagues closely for a long period, this builds the strongest relationships that are going to be useful in your career.
-You improve upon your soft skills such as teamwork, leadership, collaboration, and communication.
+You improve your soft skills such as teamwork, leadership, collaboration, and communication.